 As a runner, I am inspired by Kathrine Switzer.
 She was the first woman to run the Boston Marathon, even though the organizers tried to stop her.
 She was on the forefront of the fight for women to compete and run in races that also included men.

-Eartha Kitts - not just a celebrity but an advocate for inner city youth during the Vietnam War.
-She spoke her mind and made Lady Bird Johnson cry.
+Eartha Kitt - not just a celebrity but an advocate for inner city youth during the Vietnam War.
+She spoke her mind.
 Later in life she was an outspoken advocate for the queer community.

 Thank you for your submission!